-After a day of strolling around in the beautiful traditional Jurmala, a coast town in Latvia just half an hour from Riga, we couldn't believe it when we finally reached Dzintaru Mezapark with it's oberservation
+After a day of strolling around in the beautiful traditional Jurmala, a coast town in Latvia just half an hour from Riga, we finally reached Dzintaru Mezapark with its oberservation tower.

 Surrounded by traditional wooden architecture, abandoned houses, orthodox churches and lots and lots of trees, there was a park with Grcic-park-benches, with mirrored containers used as cafés and where a very modern observation tower had been built in 2010.

 Originally Arhis Architects developed the design for Ragakapa Park (another park half an hour away) and then adjusted it in colour and dimension when the location was changed.
 Instead of on a hill, the tower was now being planned onto a forested flat, requiring the new height of 38m to still overlook the trees.